OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Behind the Reel - The Documents That Saved My Family.md

 So in the reel, when I say my parents met in Bolivia, there's a bit of a backstory there.

+#speakersreel, #familyhistory, #escapestories

 ---
-This article is cross-posted on Substack [here]() and LinkedIn here.
+This article is cross-posted on Substack [here](https://open.substack.com/pub/rethinkconstraints/p/behind-the-reel-the-documents-that?r=1173&utm_campaign=post&utm_medium=web&showWelcomeOnShare=true) and LinkedIn [here](https://www.linkedin.com/pulse/behind-reel-documents-saved-my-family-jerry-michalski-nacoc/).
+It's also [here](https://bra.in/8pWVZY) in my Brain.